code-423n4/2022-11-non-fungible-findings/data/0xab00-G.md

 Can cache `nonces[msg.sender]` to save gas.

 Current implementation costs 52156 gas the first time, and 32491 for subsequent calls.
-If changed, it can cost 52041 first call, and 32376 for all calls after that
+If changed, it can cost 52041 first call (saving 115 gas),  and 32376 (again saving 115 gas) for all calls after that

 ```
     function incrementNonce() external {